bamlab/react-tv-space-navigation/README.md

 Spatial navigation is a hard problem on a TV app.
 Many solutions exist.
 React Native TV even has a core solution for it.
 But most existing solutions are not 100% cross-platform.

-If you want to develop a TV app for AndroidTV + tvOS + web TV devices, then this package will be helpful.
+If you’re looking to develop a TV app for AndroidTV, tvOS, and web-based TV devices, this package can be a valuable tool.
+However, if you don’t require web support, using the native react-native-tvos solution might be a better fit.
+The primary objective of this package is to provide consistent support across all platforms, though this comes with some trade-offs (see the pitfalls below).

 The library is based on LRUD, which is a UI-agnostic lib that represents spatial navigation.
 The library is a React wrapper around the core logic of LRUD.